Nevers15/Exp_fam/README.md

 ## Research Conclusion:

 The Exponential Family is used in many classical machine learning applications and in various cases in Data Analisys as a tool to measure the probability of certain outcomes without gathering amounts of data.
+I personaly find the distributions from the Exponential Family most frequently used in practice.

 ## Project Tools